ssube/js-utils/README.md

 # JS Utils

-This project is a collection of utilities meant to extend lodash, collected from my other Typescript projects, lightly documented, and heavily tested.
+This project is a collection of utilities, collected from my other Typescript projects, lightly documented and heavily tested.

 ## Contents